Ubudu/IOS-Mesh-SDK/README.md

 ## V. Create your own app.

-Once the framework include in the project, you are now able to initialized the manager and to set the delegate.
+Once the framework included in the project, you are now able to initialize the manager and to set the delegate.

 ```
 	/// Manager setup